Nathan Bedford Forrest

 believed to have killed in personal combat.

-His plan of holding Wilson in check until a
+The general's plan of holding Wilson in

-column of 3,000 men could cross the
+check until a column of 3,000 men could

-Cahaba River and strike the Federals from
+cross the Cahaba River and strike the

-behind failed.
-The forced intended for the
+Federals from behind failed.
+The forced

-surprise attack on the Federal rear was
+intended for the surprise attack on the

-finally forced from his strong position.
+and Forrest was finally forced from his strong

 Falling back to Selma, the Confederate